 So what does it mean for homeowners?

 Not much, the typical home has a water heater that is smaller than 55 gallons.
 Homeowners can expect to save around 5% annually with the new standards.
 Newer models may be an inch or two larger, but the change in size shouldn’t have any impact on location in the majority of cases.
 If for whatever reason you find yourself replacing a larger water heater you’ll need to do a little bit of research as the new units typically require more space due to new technologies such as electric heat pumps and gas condensing technology.
-Give the expert plumbers at Plumb Xpress a call to answer any of your Atlanta water heater questions.
+Give the expert plumbers at Plumb Xpress a call to answer any of your Kennesaw water heater questions.